Lemon Ginger Cayenne Wellness Shots with Manuka Honey

 • Cayenne pepper – Just a little bit adds a nice kick of heat to these juice shots.

-• Water – Use enough to blend the rest of the ingredients.
+• Water – Use enough water to blend the rest of the ingredients.
 Can substitute with coconut water if you like!

 All ingredients, measurements, and instructions are in the recipe card at the bottom of this post.